 Configure PowerShell scripts to install in the user context and assign to users.

-User configuration support for Windows 10 multi-session builds will be available later this year.
+User configuration support for Windows 10 multi-session builds will be available in the future.

 This feature supports Windows 10 or Windows 11 Enterprise multi-session VMs, which are: